jt14den/better-research-software/episodes/03-reproducible-dev-environment.md

 data_f = open('./eva-data.json', 'r', encoding='ascii')
 data_t = open('./eva-data.csv','w', encoding='utf-8')
 ```
+Do not foget to commit any files that have been changed.

 Now we have the code running in a virtual environment,
 in the next episode we will inspect it in more detail,